Étienne Dumont: Move to England

 In 1785 he moved to London, the former prime minister Lord Shelburne, who had been created Marquess of Lansdowne the previous year, having invited him to undertake the education of his sons.
 In 1786, Dumont succeeded Joseph Priestley as Lansdowne's librarian.
 It was at Lansdowne's house, where he was treated virtually as member of the family, that he became acquainted with many illustrious men, including Charles James Fox, Richard Brinsley Sheridan, Lord Holland and Sir Samuel Romilly.
 With the last of these he formed a close and enduring friendship, which had an important influence on his life and pursuits.

+Periods in Paris

 In 1788 Dumont visited Paris with Romilly.
 During a stay of two months in that city he had almost daily intercourse with Honoré Mirabeau, and a certain affinity of talents and pursuits led to an intimacy between two persons diametrically opposed to each other in habits and in character.